Windows subsystem for Linux 2 – is a special virtual environment to run Linux apps on Windows, created by Microsoft. Before WSL 2 programmers used

 cygwin once and forever.

-Thing is that when you run WSL 2 on your machine you can install any version of Ubuntu from Microsoft Store and it works like a real Ubuntu on Windows 10, with good performance and without manual execution of virtual machines.
+Thing is that when you run WSL 2 on your machine you can install any version of Ubuntu from Microsoft Store and it works like a real Ubuntu on Windows 10 (Only on the terminal side, GUI will not be touched at all), with good performance and without manual execution of virtual machines.

 For example, you will be able to write in terminal: